AuroraD-Hub/assignment2/README.md

 These tasks are performed by the `planner` throught the ARMOR API Client that uses its *utils* and *query* functions for loading the ontology and exiting the location respectively.

 ### Controller
-The `controller` node is a service and it manages changes in the ontology when the robot moves from one location to another.
+The `controller` node is an action and it manages changes in the ontology when the robot autonomously moves from one location to another.
 ![control_component drawio](https://user-images.githubusercontent.com/72380912/204393660-e8414434-49f7-4772-ad48-1003293eca84.jpg)
-The `Controller_srv` message is composed as follows:
+The `Controller_act` message is composed as follows:
-* Request:
+* Goal:
   * *loc*: is a string message that defines in which location the robot is moving to
+* Feedback:
+  * *x*: is a float array value representing the x coordinate of the robot position
+  * *y*: is a float array value representing the y coordinate of the robot position
-* Response:
+* Result:
+  * *x*: is a float value representing the x coordinate of the robot goal position
-  * *done*: is a boolean message that notify when the robot moved in the new location
+  * *y*: is a float value representing the y coordinate of the robot goal position

-These tasks are performed by the `controller` throught the ARMOR API Client that uses its *manipulation* functions for updating the information about location, robot and timestamps in the ontology.
+These tasks are performed by the `controller` throught the *move_base* action client that takes as target the coordinate of the goal location and the ARMOR API Client that uses its *manipulation* functions for updating the information about location, robot and timestamps in the ontology.

 ### State machine
 The `state_machine` node implements the Finite State Machine that manages the behaviour of the robot.